jenn-lawlor/blog-preview-card/README.md

 ### What I learned

 This was my second Frontend Mentor project.
+I learned a lot about display: flex.
+I struggled a bit with vertical spacing, but figured it out in the end.

 ### Author